Marksman5404/alx-pre_course/README.md

-My first readme, is awesome
+This is my first read me